Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 16. Receive an email notification after checking out so that I know that my order went through
 17. Have the possibility to contact a team of profesionnals (customer service or nutritionnist) so that I can adress potential issues with my order

-* Review product detail
-18. Give my opinion about a certain product and other people review so that I feel reassured about the products that I buy

 ### As a frequent `Basic Vits` shopper, I want to :

 * User Accounts / Purchasing and Check out
-19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps
+18. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps

 * Sorting and Searching
-20. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products
+19. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products

 ### As a `Basic Vits` admin site user, I want to :

 * User Accounts
-21. Easily log in and out from a product management page so that I can access the `Basic Vits` product database and work with it efficiently
+20. Easily log in and out from a product management page so that I can access the `Basic Vits` product database and work with it efficiently

 - Admin and Store Management
-22. Add a product so that I can add new items to my online store
+21. Add a product so that I can add new items to my online store
-23. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
+22. Edit/Update a product so that I can change product prices, descriptions, images, amd other product crieria
-24. Delete a product so that I can remove items that are no longer for sales / out of stock
+23. Delete a product so that I can remove items that are no longer for sales / out of stock

 The user stories mentionned above covers the following features :